-Under most circumstances, a Hungary cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand delivered to an employer.
+Under most circumstances, a Hungary cover letter is used as an introduction and should accompany your CV, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

 A Hungary cover letter is an integral part of your job applications process.
 It should refer to your present and future plans, showing your prospective employers what you want to do now and what you will do for them in the future.
 Recruiters and employers are interested primarily in the future of companies and organizations they represent.

-Take the time to research every employer's organization and customize your Hungary cover letter to fit the position.
+Take the time to research every employer’s organization and customize your Hungary cover letter to fit the position.
 Personalize each letter and whenever possible address your letter to a specific person.
-Such personalization would increase retention of your application.
+Such personalization would increase the retention of your application.

 Hungarian companies follow traditional methods of application such as a typewritten cover letter and CV or a standard application form.
 The guidelines for writing cover letters and CVs are not very strict in Hungary.
 The style is currently changing and getting more similar to the Anglo-Saxon one.

 Type on A4 format paper a short, about 15 to 20 lines, job cover letter containing your name, nationality and contact information including your address, phone/fax and e-mail.
 Often cover letters and CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Explain clearly what you have done before, why you respond to the vacancy and why you consider yourself the right person for the job.
 By quoting examples, emphasize how you can add value or contribute to the workplace in Hungary.

 Close your Hungary cover letter with a sentence expressing your willingness to explain your application in more detail during a personal interview.